Place Of Birth:

 Davidson quickly showed that he could handle it in the top flight and although troubled by a niggling groin injury he featured in 33 of the 38 league games in his debut season.
 His abilities brought two call-ups to the Scotland Under 21 side but unfortunately that injury caused him to have to drop out on both occasions.

 He started the 2010/11 season on a positive note when he made his U21 international debut at the third attempt against Sweden in Paisley and he followed that up with call-ups to the full Scotland squad for games against the Faroe Islands in November 2010 and Brazil in March 2011 but didn't make an appearance on either occasion.

 A solid campaign for Saints in 2011/2012 brought plenty of admirers and he headed into the 2012/2013 season determined to further enhance his growing reputation, doing so when he made his long awaited Scotland debut in November 2012 as a late substitute in a 2-1 win in Luxembourg.

 It looked likely that Murray would leave the club in the summer of 2013 and he made it known that he fancied trying his luck in England - an opportunity which would have been fully deserved - but when nothing came of several enquiries from south of the border, he was as good as his word and returned to Saints for the 2013/14 campaign.

 Murray has been extremely unlucky with serious injuries over both the 2013/14 and 2014/15 seasons which significantly affected his appearances.
 His injury misfortune continued whilst making his 200th Saints appearance against Alashkert in Armenia during a Europa League match on the opening of the 2015'16 campaign when he was again forced to leave the pitch early due to injury.

-Murray was back to his best in midfield last season which saw him pick up several player of the year awards at the end of the season.
+Murray was back to his best in midfield in season 2015/2016 which saw him pick up several player of the year awards at the end of the season.
 He was also rewarded with a further year extension running through to the summer of 2018, when he penned a new two-year-deal at the club.